Hydra-Cell Positive Displacement Pumps Improve Slurry Transportation in Oil Sands Pipeline

 - Dry run capabilities without damage or additional maintenance

 - Minimizes maintenance and downtime because there are no mechanical seals, packing, or cups to leak or replace.

 - As with any hydraulically driven diaphragm pump, oil moves the diaphragm forward to push water out of the liquid chambers.

-- A set of spring-loaded check valves prevent reverse flow, so a consistent forward flow is continues based on pump speed.
-Pressure is not a concern because changing pressure conditions don’t affect flow but instead change the motor’s amp draw.
+- A set of spring-loaded check valves prevent reverse flow, so a consistent forward flow continues based on pump speed.
+Pressure is not a concern because changing pressure conditions don’t affect flow but changes the motor’s amp draw.

 - The pumps can handle higher pressure than the processing system can produce, so there is very little chance of overloading the Hydra-Cell.